AdobeDocs/commerce-operations.en/help/performance/application-server.md

 ### Install and configure Open Swoole

 You must install the Open Swoole v22 extension to run Application Server locally.
-There are multiple methods to install this extension, including Docker-based deployments.
-See Example: Install the Open Swoole extension on PHP 8.2 for OSX-based systems in a Docker-based environment.
+There are multiple ways to install this extension.

 ## Run Application Server

 Enter `bin/magento server:run`to start Application Server.

 This command starts an HTTP port on 9501.
 Once Application Server launches, all GraphQL queries are proxied to this web server.

-## Disable Application Server

-## Extend Application Server

-Extension developers can interact with the `ApplicationServer` module.
-Extensions can be designed to intercept and change the behavior of a public method by creating a plugin.
-Dependency injection provides a mechanism in the `di.xml` file to declare a plugin in your module for a class object.
-See [Plugins][https://developer.adobe.com/commerce/php/development/components/plugins/) for information about using plugins, or interceptors, to

-## Override Application Server

-Commerce dependency injection provides a mechanism for overriding the functionality of the `ApplicationServer` module.
-Dependency injection is a design pattern that allows an object to declare its dependencies to an external object that supplies those dependencies.
-See [Dependency injection](https://developer.adobe.com/commerce/php/development/components/dependency-injection/)

 ## Example: Install the Open Swoole extension on PHP 8.2 for OSX-based systems in a Docker-based environment

-This tutorial describes how to install the OpenSwoole extension on PHP 8.2 for OSX-based systems.
+This procedure illustrates how to install the OpenSwoole extension on PHP 8.2 for OSX-based systems.
+It is one of several ways of installing the Open Swoole extension.

 You can install both the Open Swoole extension for PHP (v22) and the Composer packages that this extension requires with one command.

 ### Install Open Swoole